How to compare car insurance plans

 Getting a car insurance quote has become a more straightforward process after the growth of online quote tools.
 But before quote shopping, you'll have to do some legwork to ensure you're making appropriate car insurance price comparisons.
-Make sure you take the following three steps before comparing auto insurance companies.
+Make sure you take the following three steps to compare auto insurance companies:

 Collect relevant personal information before comparing rates

 Online car insurance quote tools and insurance agents can provide you with an estimate of your rates, but the estimate will only be as accurate as the information you provide.
 Make sure you have the following information about you and your vehicle before seeking out a quote.

 To obtain an accurate car insurance quote you need the following information: